-t the annual seminar of the Kimble Center for Legal Drafting, I offered this tip to the audience: "Use words in your sentences."
+At the annual seminar of the Kimble Center for Legal Drafting, I offered this tip: "Use words in your sentences."
 Knowing beforehand that I'd need to support this bold suggestion, I skimmed random cases, looking for cautionary examples.
 It took me seven minutes to find this: